 - Every member is welcomed into the safe, familial environment of SOBA.

-- Each person is encouraged to engage fully with the meetings, activities and sessions offered to them.
+- Each person is encouraged to engage fully at the meetings, activities and sessions offered to them.
 By talking and sharing, therapy takes its best form.

 - Emphasis on life outside of treatment.
 Even in the early stages of treatment, members are kept aware that their real life is outside of the center.
 This maintains the focus on regaining their life and ensures they don’t become reliant on clinical care to feel strong.